 There is a degree of overlap between the work we do as part of the wider scope/Best Value and our financial statements audit.
-For example, our financial statements audit includes an assessment and testing of the Council's organisational control environment, many aspects of which are relevant to our wider scope audit responsibilities.
+For example, our financial statements audit includes an assessment and testing of the control environment, many aspects of which are relevant to our wider scope audit responsibilities.

-We have always sought to avoid duplication of audit effort by integrating our financial statements and wider scope/Best Value work, and this will continue.
+We always seek to avoid duplication of audit effort by integrating our financial statements and wider scope/Best Value work, and this will continue.
 We consider information gathered through the shared risk assessment and the Audit Commission's five strategic priorities when planning and conducting our work.